Skip to main content

 For Fidelity Investments: Log into Fidelity NetBenefits® at www.fidelity.com/atwork.
 Select Profile, select E-mail address and verify it is correct, select Mail Preferences and then Update the types of communications that you want to receive electronically.

-To access the Fee Disclosure document, please follow the steps below.
-Please note that the Fee Disclosure Document includes both Fidelity and TIAA information.
+To access the Fee Disclosure and Summary Annual Report document, please follow the steps below.
+Please note that the Fee Disclosure and SAR Document includes both Fidelity and TIAA information.

 If you have a TIAA account, you can access the Plan and Investment Notice, as well as current investment performance, at TIAA.org.